-Do you believe in the cultural, educational and economic value of public art in The City of Napa?
-Then consider supporting RAD as it creates a new, dedicated public art district in Napa Valley.
-No gift is too small to make a difference and every donation is tax deductible.
+Do you believe in the cultural, educational and economic value of public art in Napa?
+Consider supporting RAD as we create a new, dedicated public art district in Napa Valley.
+No gift is too small and every donation is tax deductible.